HoDHoDx2/HoDHoDx2.github.io/_posts/2026-08-22-CozyHosting.md

 ## Enumeration

-I started with the usual recon: `nmap` for open ports and services, started with a quick stealth search for all open tcp ports:
+I started with the usual recon: `nmap` for open ports and services using a quick stealth search for all open tcp ports:
 ```bash
 ┌──(HoDHoD㉿kali)-[~/Desktop/HTB/CozyHosting]
 └─$ nmap 10.129.36.130 -p- -sS -T5 -Pn